shivsinghcse/typescript/Notes.md

 and `package-lock.json` file and a `node_modules` directry.

-- Now compiler is installed in the `node_modules` directly and can be run with `npx tsc`
+- Now compiler is installed in the `node_modules` directory and can be run with `npx tsc`
 - `tsc` stands for The TypeScript Compiler, current version : `Version 5.8.3`
 - `npx` stands for Node Package executer it basically execute the packages(TypeScript in this case)